JustWhit3/WaveNCC/README.md

 - [Background explanation](https://github.com/JustWhit3/WaveNCC/blob/main/doc/Background%20explanation.md): contains some t theoretical explanations about the algorithm and the physics / mathematical background topics of the program.
 - [Download, install and test](https://github.com/JustWhit3/WaveNCC/blob/main/doc/Download%20and%20install.md): contains information about how to install the requirements, test the code and run it.
-- [Credits](https://github.com/JustWhit3/WaveNCC/blob/main/doc/CREDITS.md): contains a list of all the people who contributed to this project.
 - [Contributing](https://github.com/JustWhit3/WaveNCC/blob/main/doc/CONTRIBUTING.md): contains some information about how to contribute to this project.
 - [Todo](https://github.com/JustWhit3/WaveNCC/blob/main/doc/Todo.md): contains a list of todo stuff which could be implemented to extend the software with new tools.